Continuing Education Activity

 Below are examples of the level of injury and corresponding functional status:

-C6/C7: Ability to bring the hand to mouth because of intact wrist extension and supination (able to feed oneself).
-Independent living, use a manual wheelchair, and can drive with manual controls.
+- C6/C7: Ability to bring the hand to mouth because of intact wrist extension and supination (able to feed oneself).
+Independent living, use of a manual wheelchair, and can drive with manual controls.

 Complications from surgical intervention include: